-- Available at the output side (i.e., after processing). - Engaged only when all of the receivers of that output exert blocking. - Drained when at least one receiver can accept data. - Not infinite in size.
+- Available on the output side (i.e., after processing). - Engaged only when all of that output's receivers exert blocking. - Drained when at least one receiver can accept data. - Not infinite in size.
 I.e., if data cannot be delivered out, you might run out of disk space. - Not able to fully protect in cases of application failure.
 E.g., in-memory data might get lost if a crash occurs. - Not able to protect in cases of hardware failure.
-E.g., disk failure, corruption, or machine/host loss.
+E.g., disk failure, corruption, or machine/host loss. - TLS-encrypted only for data in flight, and only on Destinations where TLS is supported and enabled.
+To encrypt data at rest, including disk writes/reads, you must configure encryption on the underlying storage volume(s).